“Listen to the chirping of the birds without the chirping of the mind!” ~ Osho

 Stress levels were at an all-time high due to the uncertainty and anxiety that the contagion had posed.
 Work from home (WFH) was the new norm but not without its set of challenges.
 In these times, one is always seeking instant gratification or happiness either through the internet or social media or surfing TV channels.
 However, one ends up spending most of one’s time on gross things that don’t leave us feeling happier, contented, or rejuvenated in the long run.
 More often than not one ends up feeling low and lost, hopeless and dejected and confused with the bombardment of content on social media and TVs about the pandemic.
 At such times, the only solace was the windows and balconies of our home, which provided a glimpse to the outside world.

 It helped that we stayed close to the Aga Khan Palace, Pune, whose gardens and backyard have birding activities.
 We had spotted several birds even before the lockdown.
 But the lockdown seemed to have brought about a frenzy in bird activity.
+Not only we saw most of the backyard birds but even rare birds for which one has to go to a bird sanctuary.
 The bird calls were louder; there was a flurry of movement, almost as if they had gone wild and were rejoicing at freedom from human interference.
 Nature had finally reclaimed its spaces which were it’s own.
 The earth doesn’t belong to man alone, and we share it with other creatures of creation.
 The birds seemed to be having a hearty laugh as humans were caged, and the birds and animals roamed freely without the danger of the human predator.

-With his DSLR camera in hand, my husband, at the end of his workday, would strategically park himself near the kitchen window to spot the birds.
+With his DSLR camera in hand, my husband, at the end of his workday, would be ready for bird photography by strategically parking himself near the kitchen window to spot the birds.
 Evenings were the best time for photography for two reasons.
 The obvious being that business and meeting calls were over.
 The second and more important one was that it was the golden hour when sunlight from the west provided ideal lighting conditions for photography.

 He was suitably rewarded with numerous bird sightings which were beautifully captured in his camera.
 Since he is a trained ornithologist, the golden rule that he always asks a novice to follow is, ‘Look for the sound before the sight.’
 We could hear the ‘tuk, tuk, tuk,’ sound and knew it was the Coppersmith Barbet.
 Its green body with a red and yellow band near the neck and a dash of the same on the head was its distinguishing feature.
 He even spotted a juvenile on one of his sightings.